BigPolarBear1/factorization/README.md

 I know this is it.
 This is the thing I overlooked for half a year.
 Using square moduli and finding a square mod m.
 It's so straight forward and simple... but I guess I just missed it for half a year.
 All my heroes, Galois, Euler, Fermat and Legendre would be laughing at me if they knew it took me half a year... but that's fine, I succeeded in the end.
 And now we're here.
 I hope you have a good day today western infosec, because the storm is coming now.
 And it's time to pay the price.

 Ps: In v19... the discriminant im calculating there, that can now also be swapped out with polynomials of the shape zx^2-yx.
 Without appending +N... hence resulting in a small integer value.
 Its easy now to finish it.
 Its very similar to NFS.
 Its literally NFS with reducible quadratics.

+The biggest irony of all this is that I tried so damn hard to sell my work.. yet I was forced down this path.
+And I think we all know why.
+There is no way I will stay in the west after all this.
+No way.